 - Case presenter

 The case presenter sits opposite the panel.
-They present the case against the nurse or midwife on behalf of the NMC.
+They present the case against the nurse, midwife or nursing associate on behalf of the NMC.
 They call the witnesses for the case.

-The nurse or midwife facing the allegations may attend the hearing.
+The nurse, midwife or nursing associate facing the allegations may attend the hearing.

 - Panel secretary